boxmein/sfml-glsl-playground/readme.md

   two files: `shader.frag` and `shader.vert`.
 Those two are the vertex and fragment shaders that will be executed.
 The syntax must be correct et cetera.

-2. If it's compiled non-statically, check if the required SFML dll files exist.
+2. If it's compiled non-statically, check if the required SFML shader library files exist.

 3. Run the executable!